sraashis/cvproject/README.md

 5. conn_comp_diam_limit = Cnnected component diameter.
 Each detected light source might not qualify as a flare source.
 So we  limit it by a diameter range.
 Saying that flares can only be within a diameter range(10-500pixels in our experiments)
 6. light_src_limit = maximum number of flares we want in the video at once.
 7. bright_increment = How much bright we want the flares to be.
 Increasing this value makes the flares brighter.

+Once you adjust the above parameters, you can run the whole script.
+The output will be saved in the file specified.